rajikudusadewale/rajikudusadewale/README.md

 ## more about me ??
 👩‍💻 I currently use Python, R, Excel, Power BI, Power Apps, Fabric, SQL, and big data tools.

-💞️ I am available for Data Analyst and Business Intelligence roles.
+💞️ I am available for Data Scientist/Analyst and Business Intelligence roles.
 Kindly reach out to me via Linkedin, medium, and email

 👯‍♀️ I'm open to collaborations